LOADING TRACES

 What is TRACES?

 TRACES was born as a cross-disciplinary experiment to explore these questions.
-The project is placed between science, technology, and choreography, where we created a physical space in which motion can leave marks behind, all visible, proud, noticed, seen, supportive, and complementary.
+The project is placed between science, technology, and choreography, where we created a physical space in which motion can leave marks behind, all visible, proud, and seen.
 Traces of light, flashes, swirls, colors, and patterns aligned with physical motion.
 By learning and exploiting action and reaction within the system, anyone can create their own embodied language resulting in dynamic art on the ground.
 A living, breathing canvas where the body guides the creation of the surrounding visual landscape, truly in real time.
 By that we join virtual and physical motion in a mixed realm in between ours and that of virtual creations.
 With our experiment, we want to show how interactive visual art can be augmented with state-of-the-art technology to see what was only part of our imagination so far.

 Photo credits: Alexander Krivitskiy